sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 layout: post
 title:  Cannabis and Breastfeeding.
 The Facts.
 author: marlene
 excerpt: "Very little amounts of THC make it into the breast milk.
-Is it enough to harm the baby?
-Scientific research is two minds about possible long term effects.
-Read the facts and make your own informed decision."
+Is it enough to harm a baby?
+Scientific research is two minds about potential long-term effects.
+Get the facts here and make your own informed decision."
 facebook:
    image: /images/breastfeeding/breastfeeding-1000x527-fb.jpg
 twitter: